NTP Server

 Implementing an On-Premises NTP Server

-Many organizations run their own local NTP server for accurate timekeeping within internal networks.
+Many organizations run their own local NTP Server for accurate timekeeping within internal networks.
 A dedicated physical or virtual server with NTP software installed can be designated as the primary time source.
 Popular free and open-source NTP server software options include ntpd and Chrony.
 The NTP server should be configured to synchronize to multiple stratum 2 servers across various geographic locations.
 Firewall rules need to allow incoming NTP queries from clients on the local subnet.
 Local clients are then pointed to the on-premises NTP server as their time source via network settings rather than relying on public servers over the open Internet.

 Securing the NTP Server